nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ℹ️ **Tip:** Head over to the [Tutorial](#tutorial) and learn how to delete an internship entry !
 </div>

 <div markdown="span" class="alert alert-danger">
 ⚠️ **Common errors:** <br>
-1. If there are errors, the command will be rejected.
-Refer to the error message for the correct format to use!
+1. If a positive integer or an integer not used in the current window/list is entered, the command will be rejected.
+Refer to the error message displayed for the correct format to use!
 </div>

 ### Listing all internships: `list`